Skip to main content

 async getUserIdFromRequest(req: Request | RequestLike): Promise<string | null> {

-const userId = req.headers.get?.(this.headerName) ||
+const userId = req.headers.get?.(this.headerName) || (req.headers as any)[this.headerName]

-return userId || null;
+return userId || null

 }